 Advantages and Disadvantages of CSS Everyone Should Know

-Nowadays, designing a good user experience (UX), meeting customer needs as quickly and conveniently as possible is essential.
-That’s why website owners leave no stones unturned to make their website’s aesthetics decisions align with the functional part.
+Nowadays, designing a good user experience (UX) and meeting customer needs as quickly and conveniently as possible is essential.
+That’s why website owners leave no stone unturned to make their aesthetic decisions align with the functional part.
 The most basic of these related aesthetic decisions is the implementation of CSS.
 Cascading Style Sheets (CSS) make the pages of a website more presentable and help decide on web pages’ layout.
 It’s a cornerstone technology that lets you control the look and feel of your online website, all from one place.
 Therefore, it’s essential to point out the advantages and disadvantages of CSS.
 However, if you are not aware of what CSS is and what functions it serves, here is a brief guide.

 What is CSS (Cascading Style Sheets)?

-In fact, it is a file that describes how each of the elements on the page will look like, a collection of layout formatting rules that helps website developers control the appearance and display of the website they are working on.
+It is a file that describes how each of the elements on the page will look, a collection of layout formatting rules that helps website developers control the appearance and display of the website they are working on.
 CSS language lets them define the styling decisions such as:

-- elements that have an impact on how a website will display on your web browser.
+• elements that impact how a website will display on your web browser.

-Besides, using the online editor, you can organize, tidy up your style sheets, and easily compress the CSS.
+Besides, using the online editor, you can organize and tidy up your style sheets and easily compress the CSS.

 Benefits You May Appreciate

-- With CSS, the designer can implement earlier functions not defined in a page’s HTML(used for the creation of the web pages).
+1. With CSS, the designer can implement earlier functions not defined in a page’s HTML (used for creating web pages).
 Moreover, HTML and CSS work hand in hand to create a great website.

-- The best thing about CSS is its capability of introducing uniform changes on all the pages of a website.
-Developers work to define a style in a cascading style sheet, and they can use it throughout several pages by just referencing that particular CSS file.
+2. The best thing about CSS is its capability to introduce uniform changes on all website pages.
+Developers work to define a style in a cascading style sheet, and they can use it throughout several pages by referencing that particular CSS file.
 Hence, the amount of styling work is saved, and repetition is eliminated.

 Three Possible Ways to Use CSS